Wills, Trusts & Probate

 Frequently Asked Questions About Charitable Giving

-How do I select the right charity for my giving plan?
+How do I choose the right charity to support?

-What legal documents are involved in charitable giving planning?
+What legal documents are commonly used for charitable gifts?

-What happens if the charity no longer exists when my gift is distributed?
+What happens if a chosen charity no longer exists?

 Do I need an attorney to create a charitable giving plan?